Markovian linearization of random walks on groups: Introduction

-By looking only at the color coordinate, $(Y_{n})$ induces a Markov chain on the set of colors $[r]$ whose transition matrix is exactly the matrix $P$ in \eqref{eq:defP}.
+By looking only at the colour coordinate, $(Y_{n})$ induces a Markov chain on the set of colours $[r]$ whose transition matrix is exactly the matrix $P$ in \eqref{eq:defP}.

 \paragraph{Irreducibility assumptions.} For standard convolution random walks, it is generally assumed that the support generates the whole group, which then makes the random walk irreducible.
-For colored random walks, we will make the same assumption but suppose as well that the matrix $P$ defines an irreducible Markov chain on the colors.
-Note this assumption does not necessarily make the colored walk irreducible, for there may be unreachable pairs $(g,u)$.
+For coloured random walks, we will make the same assumption but suppose as well that the matrix $P$ defines an irreducible Markov chain on the colours.
+Note this assumption does not necessarily make the coloured walk irreducible, for there may be unreachable pairs $(g,u)$.

-\begin{Def} A colored walk is quasi-irreducible if the marginal of its support on $G$ generates the whole group and the matrix $P$ is irreducible. \end{Def}
+\begin{Def} A coloured walk is quasi-irreducible if the marginal of its support on $G$ generates the whole group and the matrix $P$ is irreducible. \end{Def}

 \paragraph{Reversibility.} An important property satisfied by some Markov chains is reversibility.
 Recall that, if $X$ is a countable set, $\nu$ a measure on $X$ and $Q$ is a Markov chain, then $Q$ is said to be reversible with respect to $\nu$ if for all $x,y \in X$, $\nu(x) Q(x,y) = \nu(y) Q(y,x)$.
 In other words, $Q$ seen as an operator on $\ell^2(X,\nu)$ is self-adjoint.
 In our setting, $\cP$ defined in \eqref{eq:defcP} is said to be reversible if it is reversible for the counting measure on $G$.
 This is equivalent to the condition: for all $g \in G$, $p_g = p_{g^{-1}}$.
-Similarly, consider a colored random walk $\tcP$ of the form \eqref{eq:deftcP}.
+Similarly, consider a coloured random walk $\tcP$ of the form \eqref{eq:deftcP}.
 Assume that $P$ defined by \eqref{eq:defP} has invariant measure $\pi$ on $[r]$.
 Then $\tcP$ is reversible if it is reversible for the product of $\pi$ and the counting measure on $G$.
 This is equivalent to the condition, for all $g \in G$, $u,v \in [r]$,